-Monocytes are the biggest of all white blood cells that play an important role in the defense against germs and in inflammation.
-Read more below to learn about these cells and health effects of having higher or lower levels of monocytes.
+Monocytes are the largest of all white blood cells and play an important role in the defense against germs and in inflammation.
+Read on to learn about the normal range of these cells and the health implications of abnormal levels.

-Monocytes are the largest type of white blood cells (leukocytes).
-Approximately 2-10% of white blood cells are monocytes (R).
+Monocytes are the largest type of white blood cell.
+Approximately 2 to 10% of white blood cells are monocytes .

 After Monocytes Fulfill Their Job, What Happens Next?

-Monocytes live for an average of 3 days before undergoing programmed cell death).
+Monocytes live for an average of three days before undergoing apoptosis (programmed cell death).
 They live longer during periods of high inflammation; once inflammation resolves, cell death occurs [18, 19].

 High Levels of Monocytes (Monocytosis)